alvinary/cstopics/dependent_types/README.md

 ## Background Readings

-+ Martin Löf's [Constructive Mathematics and Computer Programming](https://www.cs.tufts.edu/~nr/cs257/archive/per-martin-lof/constructive-math.pdf) explains very well the rationale for dependent types, and is super super readable - it is awesome when reading stuff firsthand is feasible :)
++ **Constructive Mathematics and Computer Programming** explains very well the rationale for dependent types, and is super super readable - it is awesome when reading stuff firsthand is feasible :)

++ **An introduction to Generalized Type Systems** has 'tutorial' vibes and makes notation very clear.
+It presents hte lambda cube (extensions of the simply typed lambda calculus with functions from types to types, types to values and values to types).

++ **Dependent Types at Work** shows how to formalize simple properties of some common algebraic datatypes in Agda.
+Software Foundations is (in my opinion) better in terms of amount / type of exercises, but this article is still useful.

 ## Practical Aspects of Coq